kalyanipatrikar/kmc_bhj/README.md

 **Near-degenerate frontier orbitals** are handled, but the manifold width is a choice. `dft.degeneracy_window` (0.10 eV) and `dft.max_manifold` (4) decide how many orbitals join the frontier one; widening the window too far eventually makes the fragment orbital set linearly dependent in the dimer basis, which fails loudly rather than silently.
-See *Frontier manifolds* above.
+---
+Next update will include an alternate way to get starting structures of dimers, so that packing information (.cif) is not necessary.

 ---